HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 When a client makes an HTTP request, it often includes an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header to advertise the compression algorithms it is capable of decoding.
 The server can then select from one of the advertised encodings it supports and serve a compressed response.
 The compressed response would include a [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header so that the client is aware of which compression was used.
 Additionally, a [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header is often used to indicate the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the resource being served.

-In the example below, the client advertised support for gzip, brotli and deflate compression.
-The server decided to return a gzip compressed response containing a text/html document.
+In the example below, the client advertised support for gzip, brotli, and deflate compression.
+The server decided to return a gzip compressed response containing a `text/html` document.

 ```